seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 killed, therefore the test case failed.
 This fails because the assert statement looks for the min value, but instead has -(min+1).
 Therefore, the statement is false, and the assert fails fails, and the mutation is killed.

+## Mutant #9
+**Mutation:** removed conditional - replaced comparison check with true → SURVIVED **Location:** intersects <br />
+**Killed by:** none <br />
+**Analysis:** TThis mutation returns true or false depending on if two ranges intersect or not.
+In this mutation, the lofical return statement was converted simply to true.
+The mutation survived, which means the test cases passed.
+This means that the test case only ever returned for logical statements resulting in true.
+Thherefore, test cases where the return should be false should be implemented to increase mutation score.

 # Report all the statistics and the mutation score for each test class

 # Analysis drawn on the effectiveness of each of the test classes